 LSO Composer in Residence at 575 Wandsworth Road

-Our very first Composer in Residence scheme was launched at 575 Wandsworth Road earlier this year.
+Our very first Composer in Residence scheme was launched at 575 Wandsworth Road in 2015.
 A London Symphony Orchestra Soundhub project, the scheme brings together and celebrates the creative work of the late Kenyan-born poet, novelist, philosopher of mathematics and British civil servant, Khadambi Asalache alongside the work of one of today’s leading emerging composers, Cevanne Horrocks-Hopayian.

 Cevanne Horrocks-Hopayian, a LSO Soundhub associate, premiered her first piece of music inspired by the house at the launch.
 The captivating composition, combining a recording of Khadambi Asalache’s thumb piano with extracts from his poems, featured the renowned LSO violinist, Tom Norris.

-Cevanne is using her two-year residency to work with LSO musicians to meaningfully interpret the history of the house and the exquisite work of Khadambi Asalache.
+Cevanne is used her two-year residency to work with LSO musicians to meaningfully interpret the history of the house and the exquisite work of Khadambi Asalache.
 Workshops during the first year engaged local communities and brought a new perspective on the house.
 Members of the local community, such as the Festival Chorus Wandsworth, were invited to attend these workshops and public sharing events during the first year of the residency.
-Cevanne will use the materials created in these workshops, and her engagement with LSO musicians, to develop a commissioned piece of music, which will be premiered at the end of her residency next year.
-Cevanne will also create a sensory ‘instrument’ based on her explorations during the two years to be used in the commission.
+Cevanne used the materials created in these workshops, and her engagement with LSO musicians, to develop a commissioned piece of music, which was later showcased at the end of her residency.

 The Composer in Residence scheme at Khadambi's House is an LSO Soundhub project.
 Generous support has been provided by Khadambi Asalache's partner, Susie Thomson.
 The LSO are grateful to the National Trust, a partner in this project.